juju/docs/src/en/help-azure-advanced.md

 ## Manually adding Azure credentials

-The manual option is useful if Juju fails to automatically gather your credentials, or if you want to automate the process within a testing environment.
+The manual option is useful if Juju fails to automatically gather your credentials, or if you want to automate the process.

-Selecting the `service-principal-secret` authentication option when running `juju add-credential azure` will require you to configure and retrieve specific details from your Azure cloud:
+### Gathering values

+We will need values for the following bits of information:

  - application-id
  - subscription-id
  - application-password
+ - application-name
+ - tenant-id

 In the sections below, we will assign each of these a variable name.
 When you enter them into the command, replace the variable name we give with the actual ID that corresponds to the variable.

 !!!
-Note:
-    Make sure you have the Azure CLI installed and that you've used `az login` to authorize the session.
-See **[Credentials][anchor__credentials]** above for more details.
+Important:
+    This process requires the Azure CLI tool to be installed and a successful login with it.
+See [Install the CLI tool][clouds-azure-cli-install] and [Log in to Azure][clouds-azure-cli-login] respectively.

-### `subscription-id`
+#### `subscription-id`

 List your account.
 Note the subscription ID, the **SUB_ID**.